Economic and market updates

 Highlights of news-making events of the past week, from the economy and profits to Europe and interest rates.

 As of July 16, 2015, of the 62 S&P 500 Index companies reporting second-quarter earnings, 43 beat analysts’ estimates, according to S&P Dow Jones Indices.

 - Interest-rate volatility as the market considers when the Fed will raise interest rates

-- Geopolitical risk in Eastern Europe and the Middle East
+- Geopolitical risk in peripheral Europe and the Middle East

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.